 - Telling Time Although not commonly used in this fashion anymore, incense was used as one of the first time-keeping devices.

-- Insect Repellent Scents such as citronella can be used to ward off insects and mosquitos.
+- Insect Repellent Scents such as citronella can be used to ward off insects and mosquitoes.
 Larger sticks of this nature are made to place outside around campfires.